 6.4 Input of the applicant into the PBAC consideration

-The Commonwealth aims to ensure that the processes for considering public subsidy of medicines and vaccines are transparent to all stakeholders.
+The government aims to ensure that the processes for considering public subsidy of medicines and vaccines are transparent to all stakeholders.

 Applicants with submissions being considered by the PBAC are able to respond to evaluations of the submissions and other technical documents provided to the PBAC.

 Responses are opportunities to clarify, explain and reanalyse information in the submission.
 Additional clinical trial information or substantially amended models are not acceptable for inclusion in responses, because there is usually no opportunity to evaluate new data or models (both economic and financial).
 If new data are provided, the PBAC can decide whether it will consider this at the meeting or defer its consideration pending evaluation of the information.